RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 - retrieves a string (from a set of 100) from an Azure Redis Cache located in the same virtual network as the Azure Function;
 - creates an object in memory that contains that that string, a GUID and another random string;
 - serializes the object and sends a response with that serialized object.

 Typical APIs will hardly do less than that; the question is whether they should they actually do _much more_.
 <script src="https://gist.github.com/RiccardoGMoschetti/af07f24520dbe62f1a2abecc4966c4d7.js"></script>

 ## What can I do with these results?
 Even though your software and dependencies can be _very_ different from those we tested here, this exercise can give you an idea of the upper limit you will not be able to exceed even if your software is perfect.
-We believe it's  something to help you in your decisions.
+We believe it can help to help you with your decisions.

 ## The load tool
 We used <a href="https://github.com/tsenart/vegeta">Vegeta</a>, a simple yet reliable tool which can easily generate a big amount of concurrent calls.
 We used the version 12.8.3 as the latest did not seem to have been built for ARM64.
 The client machine generating the load was a 64 GB / 8 CPU Ubuntu 22.04 VM located in the same network as the functions being tested.